xxmuddlesxx/breakout-corona/README.md

 Boss Mode

-Mix BreakOut with Pong, thinking about giving some persistent networking coding a go.
+Mix BreakOut with Pong,

+thinking about giving some persistent networking coding a go too if time permits for a multiplayer mode.